-All new buildings in the Harbor shall be consistent with the character of the community in architectural form, bulk and height of the community, including other structures located in the Coastal Zone boundary of the City of Dana Point.
+All new buildings in the Harbor shall be consistent with the character of the community in architectural form, bulk and height of the community, including other structures located in the Coastal Zone boundary of the City of Dana Point within one-half mile of the Dana Point Harbor LCP boundary.
 New development within the Harbor shall provide a scale and setting for retail merchants and restaurants that encourages pedestrian opportunities through the use of widened sidewalks, outdoor plazas, promenades, courtyards and landscape design.
 Long, continuous row structures shall be avoided through the provision of open spaces, setbacks from public walkways, varied roof treatments, staggered and stepped-back exterior building facades and the incorporation of a variety of building designs, materials and colors.